Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

-Fortunately, the first strengthening can be straightly obtained by our $\coin$ construction.
-To further lift the $\coin$ protocol for perfect agreement, we design a set of specific voting rules: if everyone reliably broadcasts the speculative largest VRF heard at the end of $\coin$ execution and then waits for $n-f$ such broadcasted VRF, they can vote 1 or 0 into a $\ABA$ protocol, according to whether there exists a majority VRF that is also the largest one among the $n-f$ received VRF evaluations.
-These voting rules can ensure that when $\ABA$ returns 1, at least one honest party can announce its $n-f$ received VRF evaluations to convince all honest parties to choose the same VRF as output, and no malicious party can make any two honest parties to accept two distinct VRF evaluations (because the VRF evaluation satisfying the voting rules must be unique), thus fixing the lack of agreement in common coin without incurring extra factors in complexities.
+In particular, everyone reliably broadcasts the speculative largest VRF heard at the end of $\coin$ execution, and then waits for $n-f$ such broadcasted VRFs.
+If there exists a majority VRF (out of the $n-f$ received) that is also the largest, they vote 1 to $\ABA$; otherwise, they vote 0.
+When $\ABA$ returns 0, it is okay for the honest parties to elect a default leader, e.g., the first party; while if $\ABA$ outputs 1, any two honest parties shall not have two distinct VRF evaluations that is both largest and majority, because the VRF evaluation satisfying the rules must be unique, so they can just select the leader according to the lower bits of this VRF evaluation.
+This fixes the lack of agreement in common coin without incurring extra factors in the asymptotic complexities.